Skip Navigation

 The Counseling and Consultation Center’s Pledge To You

+The counselor will provide respectful, competent, and compassionate services to all students attending Huston-Tillotson University.
 Students sometimes need to talk to someone, and voice their feelings, thoughts and behaviors that are troubling them.
-Counseling helps to become aware of our feelings and underlying issues.
-Counseling helps to identify potentials solutions, and to act on them.
+Counseling helps students become aware of their feelings and underlying issues as well as identify problems, find solutions, and build an effective plan of action.
+Counseling is CONFIDENTIAL and PRIVATE.

 Who Can Benefit from Counseling?

-Almost everyone can benefit from counseling!
+Everyone can benefit from counseling!
 We encourage you to seek counseling if you experience any of the following concerns which are common among college students:

 • Stress, anxiety and depression